anshudutta/sre-cheat-sheet/README.md

 - Is an internal promises to meet customer expectations

 #### NOTE:
-1. Defining `SLO` is an iterative process, needs to be reviewd periodically based on changing business needs and customers
+1. Defining `SLO` is an iterative process, needs to be reviewed periodically based on changing business needs and customers
 ```
 |-----------|-----------------|
 Initial   Follow up          Periodic